Arditti Quartet: History

 The Quartet was founded in 1974 by Irvine Arditti with Levine Andrade, Lennox Mackenzie and John Senter while all were students at the Royal Academy of Music.
 They modeled themselves on the La Salle Quartet of the United States, focused at first on the LaSalle repertoire, with the aim of supporting composers, playing the pieces as they want them played.
 Very soon the size of their repertoire went far beyond what the LaSalle achieved or in fact any other group in the history of classical music.

 Arditti was born in London in 1953, and began his studies in violin and composition at the Royal Academy at the age of sixteen.
 Arditti won prizes for violin and composition, but decided he was a better violinist and stopped composing.
 The focus of the quartet on new music is due to Arditti's interest in it, which began with composing in his childhood and hearing music by Stockhausen, Ligeti and others of the avant garde of the 1960s.
 It was later that Ardittí became aware of the work of the LaSalle Quartet.
 In his last year at the Royal Academy of Music the Quartet was founded, and it continued during the time he was in the London Symphony Orchestra from 1976 to 1980, after which he left the Orchestra in order to dedicate himself full-time to the quartet.

 The Quartet's first concert was in March 1974, with the works of Krzysztof Penderecki, who was at the Royal Academy to receive an honorary degree.
 This gave the group a chance to collaborate with the composer, something they continue to do with composers ever since.
 The quartet was named after Arditti because they needed a name in 24 hours, so they used his with the idea that it would be temporary, but the name stuck.

-In their early years, before the end of the 1970s, the ensemble performed and recorded all the quartets of Hans Werner Henze and Gyorgy Ligeti.
+In their early years, before the end of the 1970s, the ensemble performed and recorded all the quartets of Hans Werner Henze and György Ligeti.
 They also began performing live on BBC.
 They commissioned their first piece in 1977, Jonathan Harvey's String Quartet No. 1.

 The group continued to have success touring and recording in Europe but it was not until the success of Kronos Quartet that the ensemble came to the attention of US and Canadian audiences, with a tour in the late 1980s.

 The founder, Irvine Arditti, is the only member who has played throughout the entirety of the quartet's existence, stretching over more than four decades.

 For the 40th anniversary of the quartet in 2014, one of the celebrations in London included a three-concert-in-one-day event, with works by fifteen different composers with whom their leader Arditti has been particularly closely associated, as well as the world premiere or several new works.